wdbacker/qewd-howtos/VueRealWorldConduitWS.md

         vcc.qewdNotReachable = true
       });
       /*
-        start QEWD.js with these required params:
+        start QEWD-Up/QEWD.js client with these required params:
         - application: QEWD's application name
         - io: the imported websocket client module
-        - url: the url of your QEWD.js server
+        - url: the url of your QEWD-Up/QEWD.js server

-        *** important: by default, a Vue.js app will run it's development server on localhost:8080 (this is the same port as QEWD.js's default port 8080) you'll *need* to change the port to e.g. 8090 in QEWD.js's config to make it work with a Vue.js app!
+        *** important: by default, a Vue.js app will run it's development server on localhost:8080 (this is the same port as QEWD's default port 8080) you'll *need* to change the port to e.g. 8090 in QEWD's config to make it work with a Vue.js app!
       */
       vcc.$qewd.start({